OngakuKun/c-hello-world/README.md

 # Hello World C

-A simple Hello World that generates 2 numbers and adds them.
+A simple Hello World that generates two numbers and adds them.